Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/FiberStatus"

-Re-exports all named exports from the "effect/FiberStatus" module as "FiberStatus".
+Re-exports all named exports from the "effect/FiberStatus" module as `FiberStatus`.

 **Signature**